shanekhw/shanekhw.github.io/projects.md

 ![SolarSAW](https://www.dropbox.com/s/1gh7we69kz39be1/SolarSAW.JPG?raw=1)

 Once SAW lands at a designated place, the payload sensor can begin collecting its data.
 Its service life can be extended indefinitely by integrating solar cells as a multi-functional wing structure.
-A microphone
+As the solar cells' structure only allow them to be sliced in a specific way, an optimization is performed to find the best place

 ### 4. Optimized Glide Slope and Diving Mode